carpentries-incubator/swc_github_flow/for_novice_contributors.md

   ![alt text](images/commit_changes.PNG "commit_changes.PNG")

-3. You’ll now see that your new branch with the edits will be a commit ahead of the base branch - click on *“Pull request”* to open the Pull Request submission screen to submit those changes to the master repository for consideration:
+3. You’ll now see that your new branch with the edits will be a commit ahead of the base branch - click on *“Pull request”* to open the pull request submission screen to submit those changes to the master repository for consideration:

 ![alt text](images/pull_request_button.PNG "pull_request_button.PNG")